jonathanmfung/quartz/content/setting-up-better-bibtex-in-zotero.md

 ---

 1. Right click "My Library"
+2. Click "Export Library..."
-2. Format: "Better BibLaTeX"
+3. Set Format to "Better BibLaTeX"
+4. Select a file path to save as.
-3. This is a bibliography file (`.bib`) that will be constantly updated when Zotero entries are added and/or modified.
+5. This is a bibliography file (`.bib`) that will be constantly updated when Zotero entries are added and/or modified.